RuihaoQiu/Recommender-Systems-based-on-NLP/Introduction.md

 Use the item's features(e.g. product information) to predict the user's preference for the item.
 For example, a user has listened 1000 songs, train a model on these song's characters, then we can predict how the user will vote for a new song.

 ### Mix approach
 As I mentioned above, the deep learning architect can include different information.
-It can be view as a mix approach between collaborative filter and content-based filter.
+It can be viewed as a mix approach between collaborative filter and content-based filter.

-Won't go into more details here, feel free to read this article see how youtube implement this architect in their system - [Deep Neural Networks for YouTube Recommendations.](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf)
+I won't go into more details here, feel free to read this article see how youtube implement this architect in their system - [Deep Neural Networks for YouTube Recommendations.](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf)

 **References**